kimisyo/simple-GCN/README.md

 You can specify the save location with "dirpath" and how many items with the best verification accuracy are saved with "save_top_k".

-The index at that time is set by "mertics", and whether the accuracy should be large or small is specified by "minimize".
+The value of the "mertics" is used at that time, and whether the metircs should be large or small is specified by "minimize".

 This index is common to the following early stopping and hyper parameter search indexes.